jeet20060808/MEDGUARD/README.md

 - AI Advisor chat for personalized medication and wellness guidance
 - Health insights and analytics overview
 - Local data persistence for users, medications, and health records
-- Responsive UI built with React and Vite
+- Responsive UI built with React and Vite.

 ## Tech Stack